Pelendones/MADE-project/project/project-plan.md

 ## Description

 <!-- Describe your data science project in max.
 200 words.
 Consider writing about why and how you attempt it. -->
-Understanding the influences in bicycle accidents can us help identifiying the possible dangers and correlations.
+Understanding the influences in bicycle accidents can us help identifying the possible dangers and correlations.
 The data from the Datasources only describe the condition of the road and not the current weather.
 I want to combine this data with a dataset of current weather in the hour of the bicycle accident and see if there is a correlation with the severity.
 I also want to see if there is a link with bicycle accidents and the condition of the weather.